Best Dog Harness of 2020

 Why You Should Trust Us

 Our expert head tester for this review is the dog Rishi.
-Rishi is a 1.5 year old male Goldendor (half Golden Retriever, half golden Labrador Retriever) who lives in the San Juan Mountains of Colorado.
-He weighs around 65 lbs. and is extremely active, as most young dogs are, running and hiking on trails each day, swimming in the reservoir or whatever body of water he stumbles across, or playing fetch.
-When on leash, Rishi is a pretty fierce puller, and so a harness works best for preventing him from choking himself with impatience, and a "no-pull" front leash attachment point makes walking him far more manageable for his human advocates.
-He hates wearing harnesses, however, so is an extremely discerning tester willing to share his opinions for the benefit of all dogs.
+Rishi is a one and a half-year-old male Goldendor (half Golden Retriever, half golden Labrador Retriever) who lives in the San Juan Mountains of Colorado, USA.
+He weighs around 65 pounds and is extremely active, as most young dogs are, running and hiking on trails each day, swimming in whatever body of water he stumbles across, or playing fetch.
+When on a leash, Rishi is a pretty fierce puller, so a dog harness works best for preventing him from choking himself with impatience, and a "no-pull" front leash attachment point makes walking him far more manageable for his human advocates.
+He usually hates wearing harnesses, however, so he is a very discerning tester willing to share his opinions for the benefit of all dogs.
 Some of Rishi's friends also helped with testing for this review.

 The human advocates who compiled the results of Rishi's testing are Andy Wellman and Elizabeth Riley.
-Andy has been a senior reviewer at Outdoorgearlab since 2013, and often includes Rishi on his trail running, backpacking, and rock climbing gear testing adventures.
+Andy has been a senior reviewer at Outdoorgearlab since 2013 and often includes Rishi on his trail running, backpacking, and rock climbing adventures.
 Elizabeth usually joins them with the professional role of photographer.
-Testing took place while hiking and running on mountain trails, and while running errands in town by foot, where Rishi must always be on leash.
+Testing took place while hiking and running on mountain trails, and while running errands in town by foot, where Rishi must always be on a leash.

 Analysis and Test Results

-We tested each harness based upon five metrics deemed critical to optimal performance: Ease of Adjustment, Ease of Putting Harness On, Clip In Points, Added Features, and Doggie Comfort.
+We tested each product based upon five metrics deemed critical to optimal performance: Ease of Adjustment, Ease of Putting Harness On, Clip In Points, Added Features, and Doggie Comfort.

-Pretty much every dog harness has the words "No-Pull" in their name, but beware that this is a misnomer, as not all include a no-pull attachment point.
+Pretty much every dog harness has the words "No-Pull" in their name, but beware that this is a misnomer, as not all include what we would consider a no-pull attachment point.
 The no-pull leash attachment point is on the front of the harness, in the region of the chest or sternum of the dog.
-Clipping in here makes it so when the dog pulls, it is naturally turned sideways, which both redirects the dog's momentum, and usually annoys them enough to stop pulling.
-The harness may not look very comfortable when clipped this way, and likely isn't, but we've found the no-pull attachment point to be very effective at slowing a dog down.
-In short — it works!
-In contrast, clip into the back of a harness and your pooch is free to pull like a Huskie at the start of the Iditerod.
+Clipping in here makes it so when the dog pulls, he or she is naturally turned sideways, which both redirects the dog's momentum, and usually annoys them enough to stop pulling.
+The harness may not look as comfortable when clipped this way, and likely isn't, but we've found the no-pull attachment point to be very effective at slowing a dog down.
+In contrast, clip into the back of a harness, and your pooch is free to pull like a sled dog.

 Ease of Adjustment